ibm-cloud-docs/atracker/services/at_events_iam.md

 | `iam-am.policy.create` | An event is generated when an initiator adds a policy to a user or access group. |
 | `iam-am.policy.update` | An event is generated when an initiator modifies permissions to a policy of a user or access group.|
 | `iam-am.policy.delete` | An event is generated when an initiator deletes a policy that is assigned to a user or access group. |
-{: caption="Table 6.
-Events that are generated for policy actions" caption-side="top"}
+{: caption="Events that are generated for policy actions" caption-side="top"}